What are the depths scuba divers can dive without the need to worry about decompression stops?

 - How long you dive for or ‘your bottom time‘.

 Your air is more likely to run out way before a decompression stop would become necessary.
-But you still need to ascend slowly from this depth, as you must from a deeper dive.
+But you still need to ascend slowly from this depth in the same way you need to from a deeper dive.

-As you begin to dive deeper, the time you spend at these deeper depths will impact on the time you can spend on the bottom, before needing a decompression stop.
+As you begin to dive deeper the time you spend at these deeper depths will impact the time you can spend on the bottom before you need to factor in decompression stops.

 Below are a few examples of the amount of time you can spend at certain depths before requiring a decompression stop.

-You’ll notice how much your time is restricted at depths of more than 20-25 metres (66-82 feet).
+Notice in the table below how your time is restricted at depths of more than 20-25 metres (66-82 feet).

-Examples of the no decompression stop limits at various depths using the BSAC dive tables (Using Table A):
+Examples of no decompression stop time limits at various depths using BSAC dive tables (Using Table A)

 The following depths and no stop decompression times are based on the first dive of the day.
-That is, they assume you’ve not done any other dives beforehand.
+Which means it assumes you’ve not done any other dives beforehand.

-- 15 metres (50 feet) dive depth: No decompression time limit of 74 minutes (PADI Tables 72 minutes).
+- 15 metres (50 feet) dive depth: BSAC no decompression time limit of 74 minutes (PADI Tables 80 minutes).

-- 18 metres (60 feet) dive depth: No decompression time limit of 51 minutes (PADI Tables 56 minutes).
+- 18 metres (60 feet) dive depth: BSAC no decompression time limit of 51 minutes (PADI Tables 55 minutes).

-- 24 metres (80 feet) dive depth: No decompression time limit of 30 minutes (PADI Tables 29 minutes).
+- 24 metres (80 feet) dive depth: BSAC no decompression time limit of 30 minutes (PADI Tables 30 minutes).

-- 40 metres (130 feet) dive depth: No decompression time limit of 12 minutes (PADI Tables 9 minutes).
+- 40 metres (130 feet) dive depth: BSAC no decompression time limit of 12 minutes (PADI Tables 10 minutes).

-- 50 metres (164 feet) dive depth: No decompression time limit of 8 minutes (PADI Tables NA as exceeds recreation dive depth limit).
+- 50 metres (164 feet) dive depth: BSAC no decompression time limit of 8 minutes (PADI Tables NA*).

 If you go over any of these dive time limits at the depths shown, you will take yourself into decompression stop time.